arichiardi/replumb/README.md

 supporting:

 * `:verbose`  will enable the the evaluation logging, defaults to false
+* `:warning-as-error`  will consider a compiler warning as error
 * `:target`  `:nodejs` and `:browser` supported, the latter used if missing
 * `:init-fn!`  user provided initialization function, it will be passed a map: